A Mobile Data-Driven Hierarchical Deep Reinforcement Learning Approach for Real-time Demand-Responsive Railway Rescheduling and Station Overcrowding Mitigation: Case study settings

-Table \ref{Tab-RnSn} presents an example of the predefined stop schedule for route 4.
+Table \ref{Tab-RnSn} presents an example of the predefined stop pattern for route 4.
 This route accommodates a total of 11 trains throughout the day.
-The stations along the route are categorized into three sets: $S_1$, $S_2$, and $S_3$.
+The stations along the route are categorized into three sets: $p_1$, $p_2$, and $p_3$.

-$S_1$ consists of 16 stations that appear more than 3 times across different trains on route 4.
+$p_1$ consists of 16 stations that appear more than 3 times across different trains on route 4.
 These stations have a higher frequency of appearance and are considered significant for the route.

-$S_2$ consists of 21 stations that appear more than 2 times on route 4.
-Although not as frequently visited as those in $S_1$, these stations still play an important role in the overall operations of the route.
+$p_2$ consists of 21 stations that appear more than 2 times on route 4.
+Although not as frequently visited as those in $p_1$, these stations still play an important role in the overall operations of the route.

-$S_3$ encompasses all 26 stations along route 4, including those in $S_1$ and $S_2$.
+$p_3$ encompasses all 26 stations along route 4, including those in $p_1$ and $p_2$.
 This set represents the complete list of stations on the route.

 The arrival times at downstream stations, originating from Xi'an, are provided in the corresponding columns of the table.
 These arrival times serve as references for scheduling and decision-making within the simulated environment.